 - Training volume

 - Training intensity

 - Training session and body part frequency

-If you are serious about gaining muscle mass, I urge you to get a solid workout routine instead of reinventing the wheel.
+If you are serious about gaining muscle mass, you should have a solid workout routine.

 Building a muscular body is one of the most rewarding actions a man can take.